ovh/docs/pages/platform/public-cloud/suspend_or_pause_an_instance/guide.en-ca.md

 The confirmation message will appear, indicating that the instance has been suspended.

-To unsuspend the instance, perform the same steps as mentioned above and select `Resume Instance`{.action} in the drop list.
+To unsuspend the instance, perform the same steps as mentioned above.
+In the drop list for the corresponding instance select `Resume Instance`{.action}.

-#### Using Openstack/Nova APIs
+#### Using Openstack/Nova API

 Once your environment is ready, type the following at the command line: